Workforce technology company using AI and machine learning to provide labor market intelligence for fast-moving industries

 The training catalog features a repository of trainings sorted into information-dense cards, that can be viewed by list view or map view.
 The map view was especially impactful as these catalogs would be highly region-specific.

-Supply Chain / Search and Filtering
+Training Catalog / Search and Filtering

 A robust search functionality was the main feature of the training catalog.
 Given the nature of the training program data we were parsing, the primary challenge was in finding a way to display information in a way that provided maximum search flexibility while also remaining usable and not overwhelming.

-Supply Chain / Search and Filtering
+Training Catalog / Search and Filtering

 This included a set of multi-select, nested dropdown categories, a live auto-completing search bar, clear indicators of selected tags and flexible options to select and deselect multiple options at once.